-The sole purpose of a landing page is to facilitate conversion.
+The sole purpose of a landing page is to facilitate a conversion.
 Stay focused on a single message that provides direction for what you want them to do.
 As soon as you start adding additional CTAs, the message becomes diluted and you risk confusing people.
 You can always make additional landing pages for other purposes.
-Consider that 48% of marketers build a new landing page for each marketing campaign (Source: Marketing Sherpa).

 Of companies that see large increased sales, 71% tested multiple landing pages (Source: Econsultancy).
 Testing is a general best practice for all of your digital marketing.
 It’s important to understand what works and doesn’t work, especially when minor changes can have major effects on your conversion rates.
 For example, the color of a CTA button can hugely affect conversion rates.
 You should be using A/B testing to continually improve your landing pages.
 According to Quick Sprout, Gmail once tested 50 shades of blue for their CTA color and found the highest converting shade.

 Ready for the next step?
 Find out how to test your landing pages to see if they’re successful.

 Editor’s Note: This post was originally published in July 2014 and has been updated for accuracy and comprehensiveness.